tub-rip/DERD-Net/README.md

 ## Models

-The trained models are provided in the folder [models](https://github.com/tub-rip/DERD-Net_dev/tree/main/models)
+Our trained models are provided in the folder [models](https://github.com/tub-rip/DERD-Net_dev/tree/main/models).